-As a small or medium enterprise (SMEs), you may not know it, but your business is critical not just to the economy of your local city or country, but potentially to other parts of the world.
-You might be surprised to find out that your business and other SMEs like it, represent 95% of all companies.
+As a small or medium enterprise (SME), you may not fully appreciate your business's importance.
+Not just to the economy of your local city or country, but potentially to other parts of the world.
+You might be surprised to find out that your business and other SMEs like yours represent 95% of all companies.

-Despite this, SMEs often find it difficult to go global.
-Only 25% of EU-based SMEs (1) export at all and an even smaller portion export beyond the EU.
+Despite this, SMEs often find it difficult to expand their businesses internationally.
+Only 25% of EU-based SMEs (1) export to other EU countries, and an even smaller portion export beyond the EU borders.

-This doesn’t need to be the case and the potential influence of SMEs is clear.
-For example, looking outside of the EU, a sample of companies from 17 Organisation for Economic Co-operation and Development (OECD) countries – as well as Brazil – showed SMEs account for 63% of total employment (2).
+However, this doesn’t need to be the case since there is potential for SMEs to bring their business internationally.
+For example, outside the EU, a sample of companies from 17 Organisation for Economic Co-operation and Development (OECD) countries and Brazil showed that SMEs account for 60% of total employment (2).

-At Twill more than 95% of our customers are SMEs, so we spend a lot of time making sure we understand your position in the global market and the challenges you face – whether that’s resources, technology or knowledge and experience.
+At Twill, more than 95% of our customers are SMEs, and we spend a lot of time ensuring we understand your position in the global market and the challenges you face – whether that’s operations, outsourcing, or warehousing and logistics.

-As well as this, we know that a lack of knowledge and experience in documentation and regulation is a major barrier for SMEs.
-If you’re in the UK and want to export into Brazil, you need to understand the regulations and laws of that country.
-This isn’t always easy because every country will have its own specific regulations and it can take some searching to find the information you need!
+At Twill, we know that a lack of knowledge and experience regarding documentation and regulation can be a major barrier for SMEs.
+For example, if you are based in the UK and want to export to Brazil, you need to understand that country's local regulations and laws.
+This isn’t always easy since every country has its own specific regulations.
+It can be time-consuming research to get all the necessary answers you need.

-As well as this, these regulations and laws are always changing so keeping on top of updates can be difficult if you’re tackling it on your own.
+In addition, these regulations and laws are constantly changing, so keeping on top of updates can be difficult if you tackle them independently.

-Finally, there is the need to be cost-effective without sacrificing quality.
-As an SME you naturally don’t have the resources available to huge multi-national companies – but that doesn’t mean you need to miss out.
+Finally, the challenge is to be cost-effective without sacrificing quality.
+As an SME, you naturally don’t have the same resources available to large multi-national companies – but that doesn’t mean you need to miss out.

-When working with us, you’re getting more than a platform – you’re getting an award-winning team that will follow your cargo across its entire journey.
-We stay updated on changes to regulation or documentation around the world and will guide you through the entire process, letting you know when your approval is required, or you need to sign a document.
+When working with us, you’re getting more than a platform – you get to work with an award-winning team that will follow your cargo from A to B across its entire journey.
+We keep abreast of changes to regulations and documentation required around the world.
+We will guide you through the entire process and let you know when your approval is required or when you need to sign a document.

-Through our platform every booking has its own ‘digital clock’ making sure your cargo is at the right milestone in its journey at the right time throughout the transportation journey.
+Through our platform, every booking has its own ‘digital clock’ making sure your cargo hits the right milestone at the right time throughout the transportation journey.
 As a client, you have direct access and can see those milestones 24/7.

-Then of course there’s cost, and our price transparency approach ensures that the price you’re quoted when you book is the price you pay when your cargo arrives safely.
-There are no surprises and if anything changes, we’ll always be in touch well in advance if there are any changes.
+Regarding the cost, our price transparency approach ensures that the price you’re quoted when booking is the price you will pay when your cargo safely arrives.
+There are no surprises, and we’ll always be in touch well in advance if there are any changes.

-As you saw at the start of this article, you may think of yourself and your business as a tiny player in the scheme of our global economy – like a small fish in a very big pond.
-But the truth is that as an SME you play a huge part in our economy and together with other SMEs you are the biggest fish there is!
+As you read at the start of this article, you may think of yourself and your business as a tiny player in the scheme of our global economy – like a small fish in a very big pond.
+But the truth is, as an SME, you play a huge part in the international economy, and together with other SMEs, you are the biggest fish!

-As well as this, it is you as a business owner and your company’s needs that accelerate and inspire the innovators of our world – in logistics and beyond.
-You deserve the best possible service for your business – to help it break through and go global.
+After all, it is you as a business owner and your company’s needs that accelerate and inspire the innovators of our world – in logistics, supply chain, shipping and beyond.
+You deserve the best transportation service for your growing business – to assist you in going global!